DiTo97/nba-playoffs-clutch-per/README.md

 ## About the choice of PER

-Being clutch regards many more aspects of ball player than mere shooting: Assisting a teammate, grabbing a tough rebound, or blocking a shot on the other end of the floor are as valuable to the separate who wins from who goes home.
-For this reason, we discarded many metrics focused eccessively on the ability to shoot the ball: field goal percentage (FG%), effective field goal percentage (eFG%), true shooting percentage (TS%), to name a few.
-Instead, we were looking for a metric that would highlight the all-around impact of a player on the NBA court when the lanes get tight, fatigue shivers and the hands become slippery: [Player rating efficiency](https://en.wikipedia.org/wiki/Player_efficiency_rating) (PER), introduced by J. Hollinger during the 2006-07 season.
+Being clutch is about many more aspects of a ball player than mere shooting: Assisting a teammate, grabbing a tough rebound on the boards, or blocking a shot on the other end of the floor are just as valuable in separating who wins from who goes home.
+For this reason, we discarded many metrics focused excessively on the ability to shoot the ball: field goal percentage (FG%), effective field goal percentage (eFG%), true shooting percentage (TS%), to name a few.
+Instead, we were looking for a metric that would highlight a player's all-around impact on an NBA court when lanes get narrow, fatigue flickers and the hands get slippery: [Player rating efficiency](https://en.wikipedia.org/wiki/Player_efficiency_rating) (PER), introduced by J. Hollinger during the 2006-07 season, seemed the optimal choice.

 ## Folder structure